varun93/Monopoly-1/README.md

 The payload is of the form:
 (tradeResponse,cashOffer,propertiesOffer,cashRequest,propertiesRequest)
 where tradeResponse is a boolean value showing whether the trade was accepted by the other agent or not.

+3. State History:
+The state history is passed as part of the state always.
+A state is added to the state history whenever the state is handed to the agent as part of a function call from the adjudicator.(i.e., every instance of the state that the agent has seen would be recorded.)

+4. Auction:
+The way we have implemented BSTM invocation in our Adjudicator is to call it at 3 different points within a turn.
+a) Before the Dice Roll (Preturn BSTM)
+b) After the Dice Roll.
+(This would include current position info such as any possible debt or property id in case of unowned property.)
+c) Post Agent decisions (Post turn BSTM).

+Thus, there is a problem of BSTM not being invoked again for auctions. i.e., in the case where an agent falls on an unowned property, the BSTM call would be made while giving the player this information after moving him to this location.
+Thus, the current player has to make a decision to either buy or auction the property and make necessary BSTM operations to generate money here.
+This also puts the opponent at a disadvantage because if the player starts an auction, he wouldn't get a chance to make a BSTM to secure the money needed for the auction.
+He would instead, have to rely on his cash in hand at that time.

+We had implemented it this way as we felt it might lead to more strategy involving auctions.
+Please let us know if you feel another BSTM is needed before the auction.